 Work abroad sounds like an adventure to many people.
-However, job search in Netherlands requires more than just the obvious Netherlands CV with Netherlands cover letter writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to find the jobs in Netherlands.
+However, job search in the Netherlands requires more than just the obvious Netherlands CV with Netherlands cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to find the jobs in the Netherlands.

-Do not take too lightly the influence a work in the Netherlands can have on the effect of your adventure!
+Do not take too lightly the influence work in the Netherlands can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to the Netherlands are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Dutch authorities have carried out a number of investigations and operations against terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October).

 Annual vacation: Majority of Dutch take annual vacations during school holidays.

 - Summer holidays – between Jul 25 and Sep 1

 - Autumn holidays - between Oct 11 and Oct 19

 - Christmas holidays - between Dec 20 and Jan 4 of next year